jcrippen/tlingit-corpus/Readme.md

 * `Original`: original form of the Tlingit text if in a different orthography
 * `Gloss`: linguistic segmentation and gloss of the Tlingit text

-Each file in an entry has the same basic format, namely a series of lines ending with the Unix-style [newline](https://en.wikipedia.org/wiki/Newline) character LF (Unicode U+000A Line Feed, ^J or "\n").
-Note that Microsoft Windows uses a different two-character newline CR+LF (additional U+000D Carriage Return, ^M or "\r").
+Each file in an entry has the same basic format, namely a series of lines ending with the Unix-style [newline](https://en.wikipedia.org/wiki/Newline) character LF (Unicode U+000A Line Feed, a.k.a `^J` or `"\n"`).
+Note that Microsoft Windows uses a different two-character newline CR+LF (additional U+000D Carriage Return, a.k.a. `^M` or `"\r"`).
 Since it is based on Unix, Mac OS X follows the Unix LF standard.

 Each line in a file can be either data or metadata.
 Data lines represent the original lines in the published text.
 Metadata lines are unique to the Tlingit Corpus, representing information about the text which has been added by the corpus compilers.
 The following examples contrast a data line and a metadata line.